ShadyJace/Website-Link-Saver/README.md

 # Website-Link-Saver
-An application to conveniantly save website links and sort them into lists
+An application to conveniently save website links and sort them into lists